autr/wsapi/README.md

 # WSAPI

-An abstraction to add RESTful functionality to websockets, with PID / timestamp information, request timeout and schema.
+An abstraction to add RESTful functionality to websockets, with PID / timestamp information and request timeout.

 **This is client-side only.**